TRiCAM-Lab/flask-rlwmpst/README.md

 gcloud init
 ```
 6. Configure the task for firebase & Gcloud on their respective websites. <b>Note from Wasita: better documentation pending...</b>
 7. After the task is set up to be hosted on firebase, you can run the bash script found in flask-rlwmpst/server/ to deploy the task.
+Once the task is deployed, you can navigate to the link you've chosen (via firebase hosting) to host your task on in order to do the task there.